 I love visiting Paris and spending a few days exploring a new part of the French capital every time I go.
 From iconic landmarks like the Eiffel Tower to famous tourist attractions, such as the Louvre, there’s so much to enjoy.

-Nowhere is this truer than Montmartre, the most bohemian corner of the city.
-Come here to indulge your creative side, get your portrait done, visit the quirky shops or simply while away an hour or two people-watching over coffee at a pavement cafe.
+Nowhere is this truer than Montmartre (in the 18th arrondissement), the most bohemian corner of the city.
+Come here to indulge your creative side, get your portrait done, visit the quirky shops, or simply while away an hour or two people-watching over coffee at a pavement cafe.